 Continuing fees apply after the first full year of studies.

-Most financial support is available only to full-time students in the first two years of the MA program.
 Graduate students registered in full-time programs leading to Master's or Doctoral degrees are eligible to apply for all sources of funding through the Department of English.

 Fees listed here are estimates only, and have been rounded to the nearest dollar.
 These amounts should not be considered accurate.
 All amounts are in Canadian Dollars.